mutonix/Vript/README.md

 1) **Fine-grained**: The Vript dataset is annotated with detailed captions of ~145 words for each scene, which contain the shot type, camera movement, content, and scene title.

 2) **Dense Annotation**: The Vript dataset is densely annotated with detailed captions for all scenes in the entire videos.
+Each video has ~40 scenes and lasts for ~6m on average (max 3h, min 5s).
+The total duration of the videos is ~1.3Kh.

 3) **High-quality**: The Vript dataset is annotated by GPT-4V/Claude 3 Sonnet.
-We find that GPT-4V has the best performance in generating detailed captions for videos and Claude 3 has a looser constraint on the video content so that it can caption some scenes that GPT-4V cannot.
+We find that GPT-4V has the best performance in generating detailed captions for videos and Claude 3 Sonnet has a looser constraint on the video content so that it can caption some scenes that GPT-4V cannot.

 4) **High-resolution & Diverse Aspect Ratios & Open Domain**: The Vript dataset contains both long videos from YouTube and short videos from YouTube Shorts and TikTok.
 The raw videos vary in 720p to 2K resolution.